ABOUT THE ARTIST

 Her style resembles impressionism because she doesn't labor over details.
 She explores beauty in a simplistic way.
 Painting to Kandy is not what things look like but states of feeling, reactions of color and sunlight on all subjects and shapes.
 Kandy is constantly devoted to visual creation.
 Her artistic compositions are easily recognizable along with skillful techniques in oil and watercolor.

-Kandy received her formal training from Wichita State University with Bachelor and Master's in Fine Art I both Art Education and painting along with many studies in New York and abroad.
+Kandy received her formal training from Wichita State University with Bachelor and Master degrees in Fine Art.
+She studied both Art Education and painting, along with studies in New York and abroad.

 Kandy's paintings are included in many corporate and private collections throughout Europe, Egypt, Hawaii and the continental US including the home of President George and Barbara Bush in Texas.
 The oil painting depicts 'Barbara and Millie' in the Rose Garden.
 It hung in the White House while President Bush was in office.
 It is currently hanging in their home in Texas.
 A print of this painting is hanging in the Barbara Bush Middle School in San Antonio, Texas.
 Kandy has received many awards in oil and watercolor competitions throughout the US.

-Kandy resides in beautiful Placitas, New Mexico with her cat 'Claude Monet; along with her two little dogs.
+Kandy resides in beautiful Placitas, New Mexico with her cat "Claude Monet.